U.S. HHS chief vows to protect abortion access, but says much depends on states - NewsBreak

 “We’re not interested in going rogue and doing things just because,” he said.
 “We want to make sure what we tell Americans is accurate, because we know Americans are hearing a lot of inaccurate information.
 And so to every American who’s impacted, my apologies that … we can’t tell you there’s a silver bullet.”

 Approved abortion pills are key, though, he said.
-“Medication abortion has been approved by the FDA for years and it’s safe for patients,” said Becerra.
+“Medication abortion has been approved by the FDA for years and it’s safe for patients,” Becerra said.
 “It is the gold standard for care when someone who’s pregnant experiences a miscarriage, which is all too real for many expectant mothers across the country.”

 Becerra said HHS will work with the Attorney General and the Department of Justice to ensure that states don’t ban medication abortion based on a disagreement with the FDA over the drugs’ safety and efficacy.
 “And we will issue guidance to providers to ensure they receive accurate and robust information on medication abortion,” he said.